-On receipt of such a request the proper officer will ensure that the Corporate Overview Select Committee is notified and that the item is included on the agenda for the next available meeting of the appropriate select committee.
+On receipt of such a request the proper officer will ensure that the relevant select committee is notified and that the item is included on the agenda for the next available meeting of the appropriate select committee.

-(i) Under the Councillor Call for Action arrangements, any Member of the Council may refer for scrutiny any local government matter

-- which is relevant to the functions of a select committee by giving notice to the proper officer. - (ii) On receipt of such a request the proper officer will ensure that the Corporate Overview Select Committee is notified and that it includes an item on the agenda for the next available meeting of the appropriate select committee. - (iii) If requests are received which require a decision before the next scheduled Corporate Overview Select Committee meeting, the views of the Committee will be sought by email and decided by a simple majority of the Members responding (which must include the Chairman and/or Vice-Chairman). - (iv) The Member referring the matter may make representations as to why it would be appropriate to scrutinise the matter. - (v) If the Corporate Overview Select Committee decides that the matter should not be scrutinised, it must notify the Member of its decision and the reasons for it. - (vi) The select committee must provide the Member with a copy of any report or recommendations which it makes to the Leader/Cabinet/Cabinet Member or Council in relation to the matter.
+- (i) Under the Councillor Call for Action arrangements, any Member of the Council may refer for scrutiny any local government matter which is relevant to the functions of a select committee by giving notice to the proper officer. - (ii) On receipt of such a request the proper officer will ensure that the relevant select committee is notified and that it includes an item on the agenda for the next available meeting of the appropriate select committee. - (iii) If requests are received which require a decision before the next scheduled select committee meeting, the views of the Committee will be sought by email and decided by a simple majority of the Members responding (which must include the Chairman and/or Vice-Chairman). - (iv) The Member referring the matter may make representations as to why it would be appropriate to scrutinise the matter. - (v) If the select committee decides that the matter should not be scrutinised, it must notify the Member of its decision and the reasons for it. - (vi) The select committee must provide the Member with a copy of any report or recommendations which it makes to the Leader/Cabinet/Cabinet Member or Council in relation to the matter.